mreza0100/mamzi.net.github.io/pages/universe/god.md

 For Spinoza, God was the nature itself.
 We are part of the Nature, so we are part of God.
-But, for Spinoza, you and door are the same things, because you are part of the nature, and the door is also part of the nature, so you and the door are part of the same thing, which he calls God.
+But, for Spinoza, you and the door are the same things, because you are part of the nature, and the door is also part of the nature, so you and the door are part of the same thing, which he calls God.
-So don't think that you are God, but you are part of God, which is the nature itself.
+So don't think that you are God, but you are part of God as much as the door is part of God.

 In many sentences in your day to day life, you can easily change the word "God" with "Nature" and it will still make sense.